 A team of researchers and engineers from the University of California San Diego have found a new use for food-grade cuttlefish ink – to detect gum disease.
 Dental imaging for gum disease at present has been developed and modified using this technique.
 The team of researchers used a combination of cuttlefish ink with light and ultrasound as a dental imaging technique to examine a patient’s gums.
 It provides three advantages over traditional imaging techniques – it is noninvasive and painless, more comprehensive and more accurate.
-The study entitled, “Photoacoustic Imaging for Non-Invasive Periodontal Probing Depth Measurements,” was published on 7th September 2017 in the
+The study entitled, “Photoacoustic Imaging for Non-Invasive Periodontal Probing Depth Measurements,” was published on 7th September 2017 in the Journal of Dental Research.

 At present a tool called the periodontal probe is used to assess the gum health by dentists.
 It is a hook like metal tool that has tiny markings like a scale or a measuring stick.
 It is inserted into the gap between the teeth and the gums to check how much of the teeth are exposed by the gums shrinking back from the teeth.
 This shrinkage leads to pockets from where damage might begin.
 The scales on the periodontal probe thus measure the depth of this pocket.
 Up to one to two millimeters of this pocket indicates healthy gums while three millimeters and deeper pockets mean gum disease.
 Dentists rely on this probing as one of the most reliable tools for measurement of gum disease.
 This probing however as is evident from the description, is a painful, uncomfortable and invasive process.
 Further it can measure depth of one pocket at a time.
 Each of the pockets for example needs to be measured separately.
 In addition there is a variation between the measurements that come from different dentists as the whole process is done manually and there may be subjective variations.